kunigami/kunigami.github.io/blog/_posts/2024-05-09-the-winding-number.md

 ### Single revolution

 To simplify calculations, we'll assume $a$ is at the origin.
-If we take the geometric interpretation of winding number, we can see it's invariant with translation and in the equation $(2)$, the expression $z - a$ is essentially doing this normalization.
+If we take the geometric interpretation of winding number, we can see it's invariant with translation.
+In fact, in the equation $(2)$, the expression $z - a$ is essentially doing this normalization.

 We also assume $a$ is surrounded by the curve $\gamma$, otherwise we already know its winding number is 0.
 Then, visualizing this on the complex plane, $\gamma$ has to exist in all four quadrants since it surrounds the origin, such as the curve in *Figure 4*.